 NOTE: The responsibilities of Local Element (LE) Commanding Officers/OICs are outlined in Article 450.
-COs/OICs/SCMSROs of external commands are required to conduct a minimum of (1) spot check per quarter within their organization where COMSEC material is used/stored.
-The LOA/MOU between the supporting and the supported commands may outline additional requirements.
+COs/OICs/SCMSROs of external commands are required to conduct spot checks in accordance with the LOA/MOU between the supporting and the supported commands.
+The LOA/MOU may also outline additional requirements.